Library of Congress Summary

 The summary below was written by the Congressional Research Service, which is a nonpartisan division of the Library of Congress.

-9/20/2012.
-Amends the Homeland Security Act of 2002 (HSA) to direct the Secretary of Homeland Security to modernize and implement the national integrated public alert and warning system, including by:
+Integrated Public Alert and Warning System Modernization Act of 2012 - Amends the Homeland Security Act of 2002 (HSA) to direct the Secretary of Homeland Security to modernize and implement the national integrated public alert and warning system, including by:

 (1) establishing or adapting common alerting and warning protocols, standards, terminology, and operating procedures;